2024-2025 Academic Catalog

 CEE 502.
 Prestressed Concrete.
 3 Hours

 Discussion of the properties of concrete and prestressed steel.
 Theory and design of prestressed concrete beams, slabs, columns, frames, ties, and circular tanks.
-Required background: CEE 412 or equivalent.
+Prerequisites: UG CEE 412 GR/DO None.

 CEE 503.
 Introduction to Continuum Mechanics.
 3 Hours